jinhyunju/picaplot/README.md

 - As an optional step, you can check whether any covariates are associated with any of the components.
 `covar_association_check()` can be applied to both PCA and ICAobjects.

+- In this example, we are going to test the associations between the covariats in `sample.info` and each PC and IC.

 ```r